DavidWaumsley/NoScriptShow/content/blog/2025/build7.md

 ### The Cons

-- You need time have to understand how the plugins work if making structural changes.
+- You need time have to understand how the plugins work and how the config file is set up.

 ## Continuing from the last video

 - Using slugs.
-- Adding contitionals.
+- Adding conditionals.